JaneethReddy/AntStack-API-Request-Bill/README.md

     - Select 'Post' method <br>

-    - Under 'Body' select -raw & then -json as text <br>
+    -Under 'Body' select -raw & -json as text and then paste the sample JSON input in it(Uploaded the JSON input under templates/input.json)<br>

     - Then click on 'Send' <br>